FIFTH AMENDED AND RESTATED BY-LAWS

 The direction and management of the affairs of the Foundation and the control and disposition of its properties and funds shall be vested in a Board of Directors (the “Board”), and subject to the restrictions imposed by the law, the Articles of Incorporation, and these by-laws, the Board shall exercise all of the powers of the Foundation.

-Until changed by amendment to these by-laws, the number of directors shall be not less than five nor more than fourteen voting members.
+Until changed by amendment to these by-laws, the number of directors shall be not less than five nor more than seventeen voting members.
 Each director shall be a member in good standing of the Travis County Women Lawyers’ Association and shall remain a member in good standing of the Travis County Women Lawyers’ Association during his or her tenure as a director.
 There shall be four permanent directors: Past President, President, and President Elect of the Travis County Women Lawyers’ Association and Past Chair of the Foundation.
 In the event the Past Chair of the Foundation in any year is serving the remaining year of a two year term, then there shall be a vacancy in such permanent director position.

 The non-permanent directors of the Board shall be classified, with respect to the time they generally hold office, into two (2) classes as nearly equal in number as possible as determined by the Board.
 Upon expiration of the term of office of a non-permanent director, the respective successor to such Director shall be appointed to serve a term of two years.
 The term of office of a director shall be that period commencing with his or her date of appointment and ending with the date of the second annual meeting as hereinafter defined in Section 6 held after the appointment of such director.
 Each director shall serve for the appointed term of office and until a successor is duly appointed and qualifies.
 Notwithstanding the foregoing, the term of office of each permanent director, as defined in Section 3.2, shall be for a period of one year.